johnsoncodehk/unity-ui-controller/Assets/JohnsonCodeHK/UIController/README.md

 1. Click "Show / Hide" On UIController component with Playing Mode to test animations.

 ## Variables
+- showOnAwake
+	- If enabled, show animation will start playing when GameObject enable.
 - onHideAction
 	- A enum value of action to on hide
 	- None: No action.